Atlanta Medical Malpractice Lawyers, Dekalb County, GA

-Experienced medical malpractice lawyers in Atlanta and Savannah
+Experienced medical malpractice lawyers in Georgia

 When you have been hurt by a medical professional, you deserve a firm that will take care of you.
-Harris Lowry Manton LLP has been the law firm Georgians trust when they have been injured because of medical negligence.
+Harris Lowry Manton LLP is the law firm Georgians trust when they have been injured because of medical negligence.
 We know what it takes to build and present a successful case in front of a jury.

 We have obtained millions of dollars in compensation on behalf of our medical malpractice clients in Atlanta, Savanah and throughout the state.
 Some of our more notable victories include: